 This blog is about Hali and I’s adventures.
 We mainly write about backpacking and budget guides, as well as a few advocacy including sustainable travel and voluntourism.
 Most of our audience are millennial backpackers or otherwise active travelers in the country.

-2. Set up a WordPress blog
+2. Set up an account in WordPress

 So this is the techie part on how to start a travel blog, but I’ll try to explain in layman’s terms so you guys can follow.

-Choosing a web hosting company
+Choose a hosting company

-Once you’ve chosen a plan from your web hosting company, your web hosting will guide you on setting up your account in WordPress and every other basic info for managing your website.
 If you have an existing account in wordpress.com, you can export your content (Go to Dashboard > Tools > Export) and import it in your new blog.

 P.S.
 Thank you to my good friend Ralph for suggesting the name of our blog. 🙂